 The Board has established an ongoing process for identifying, evaluating and managing risk on behalf of the Group.
 The Board has carried out a robust assessment of its principal and emerging risks and the controls to help mitigate these.
-Further details of the Group's principal risks and uncertainties can be found in the Strategic Report on pages 3 to 35 and details of the Group's internal controls can be found on pages 50 and 51.
-Details of the Group's hedging policies are set out in the Strategic Report on pages 24 and 25.
+Further details of the Group's principal and emerging risks and uncertainties can be found in the Strategic Report on pages 25 to 28 and details of the Group's internal controls can be found on pages 45 and 46.
+Details of the Group's hedging policies are set out in the Strategic Report on page 19.